gihoekveld/to-do-web/README.md

-# To do list
+# To do web

 This is a simple to do list developed with React and NodeJS.
 This project was developed to learn more about React and NodeJS.
 The project is divided into two parts: the front-end and the back-end.
 The front-end was developed with React and the back-end with NodeJS and Express.
-The front-end is available [here](https://github.com/gihoekveld/to-do-list).
+The front-end is available [here](https://github.com/gihoekveld/to-do-web).
 The back-end is available [here](https://github.com/gihoekveld/to-do-server).

 ## Technologies used ☕️ 🐍 ⚛️